Gwen felt intoxicated when she stumbled out from the lecture, followed closely by Mayuree.

 The door slammed, and the girls were gone.

-On her second Tuesday, she received her Sustenance Bangle - two of them.
+On Tuesday week, Gwen received her Sustenance Bangle—two of them.
 One white and one black, colour matched to her Familiars.

-She channelled her Conjure Familiar through the wrist-rings; first calling forth Caliban, who emerged in its serpentine form, then Ariel as a horned marten.
-Even in its principle-shape, Caliban was monstrously large, well over seven-feet of obsidian glass sculpted with interlocking, semi-transparent chitin.
-Caliban's under-scales scoured the concrete as it slithered, its faceless mien tasting the air with triumph.
-Ariel, thankfully, juxtaposed Caliban in its fuzzy and adorable docile form; staring at the world with golden eyes sparkling with curiosity, sniffing its surroundings with its dark nose.
+As instructed, Gwen channelled her Conjure Familiar through the wrist-rings, first calling forth Caliban, who emerged in its serpentine form, then Ariel as a horned marten.
+Even in its principle shape, Caliban was monstrously large, well over seven feet of obsidian glass sculpted with interlocking, semi-transparent chitin.
+Ariel, thankfully, juxtaposed Caliban in its fuzzy and adorable docile form, staring at the world with golden eyes sparkling with curiosity, sniffing its surroundings with its dark nose.

 Her fellow students had their Familiars out as well.